groupe-sii/lumext/README.md

 * Reset password
 * Delete user

+LUMExt support both LDAP or LDAPs protocols and, at least, *Active Directory* based LDAP server.

 ### Todo

 In future releases, we plan to provide a support for LDAP **groups** to simplify the role management: